jarroyoesp/TDDWeatherApp/README.md

 3. To experiment with stable Kotlin coroutines
 4. To use as a starting point in future projects where clean architecture feels appropriate

-It is written 100% in Kotlin with both UI and Unit tests - we will also be keeping this up-to-date as libraries change!
+It is written 100% in Kotlin with both UI and Unit tests

 ## Languages, libraries and tools used